OPORA/electiondata/README.md

 # electiondata
 OPORA Election Data

-Now we have here only two datasets but later we'll add more.
+Now we have here only three datasets but later we'll add more.

-Last elections in Ukraine took place on October 25 and all the data we scraped from official CEC website is here.
+Last nation wide local elections in Ukraine took place on October 25 and all the data we scraped from official CEC website is here.

 Two main lists for this elections